Individual Program Plans (IPPs) & Student Learning Support Team

 - Use class time effectively to avoid piling on the homework.

 - Demonstrate respect and kindness for peers, staff and the learning environment.

 - Attain optimal health through pregnancy and while parenting.
 Access the nurse and doctor if needed.

-- Work with CFS and community agencies to support personal and lifestyle challenges.
+- Work with Kindred and community agencies to support personal and lifestyle challenges.

 High School Success

 Credit completion is crucial to student success and this means working with teachers until the end of the term or semester.
 There are times when a student may complete components of a course and then have to withdraw.
 In conversation with the teacher and administration, a student may re-register to complete components of the course not the entire course.
 Flexible delivery of courses is essential at Louse Dean School to support student learning.
 Credit completion is encouraged and teachers are to work with administration to closely track student progress and facilitate this support for learning.
 Instruction and assignment completion continues until the final make-up exam day or the end of each term.
 If students are not able to complete the entire course in the term or semester initially assigned, then they may return to a course for a portion of the next term or semester.
 Such arrangements are through collaborative planning with the student, teacher and administration.
 Maintaining status on the Learner Benefit is contingent on both good attendance and progress through classes, so flexible scheduling is often required.

 - TA Team: Every student will be assigned a Teacher Advisor and Social Worker.
 They meet each week to review students’ progress and address concerns that may arise regarding school, health, and lifestyle.
 Students are required to check in daily with their TA.
 Attendance will be taken and recorded.

 - Teachers: Teachers are available throughout the day and during tutorial time to support student learning.
 Please check with the teacher for current tutorial times.